PalmarHealer/pelican-extension-manager/README.md

 This repository provides a modified version of specific files from the Pelican Panel (version 1.0.0-beta19) to add an Extension Manager feature.

 ⚠️ **Early Development Stage**
-This project is in an early phase.
+This project is in an early stage and more a proof of concept than actual "software".
 Features are limited and subject to change.
 New functionality will be added over time.

 ## Notes